March 3, 2025 City Council Minutes

 MOUNTAIN IRON CITY COUNCIL

-Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Joe Prebeg Jr., Julie Buria, and Mayor Peggy Anderson.
-Also present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineering; SGT Grant Toma, Sheriff’s Department and Mark Madden, Mountain Iron Fire Chief.
+Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Joe Prebeg Jr., Julia Buria and Mayor Peggy Anderson.
+Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; SGT Grant Toma, Sheriff’s Department; Al Johnson, City Engineer; and City Attorney rep.

 It was moved by Buria and seconded by Prebeg the consent agenda be approved as follows:

-5. To authorize the payments of the bills and payroll for the period November 16-30, totaling $373,260.50 (a list is attached and made a part of these minutes).
+- To authorize the payments of the bills and payroll for the period November 1-15, $373,342.35 totaling a list is attached and made a part of these minutes).

-It was moved by Roskoski to amend the original motion to remove the Taconite Tire bills in the amount of $116.00 from the consent agenda for separate consideration.
+It was moved by Roskoski to amend the original motion to remove the Taconite Tire bill in the amount of $198.00 from the consent agenda for separate consideration.
 The motion failed due to lack of support.

 Public Forum: